UUPharmacometrics/xpose4/readme.md

 ## Additional recommended packages

-The Hmisc package is also recommended.  to install, write at the R command line:
+The Hmisc package is also recommended.  to install, write at the R command line (Type `?install.packages` in R for more details):

 ```
 install.packages("Hmisc")
 ```

-Type `?install.packages` in R for more details.

 ## Running Xpose 4

-* Start R
+Start R

-* To use the classic menu system, type at the R command prompt:
+To use the classic menu system, type at the R command prompt:

 ```
 library(xpose4)
 xpose4()
 ```

-* Each function is independently available from the command line, once the Xpose library is loaded.
+Each function is independently available from the command line, once the Xpose library is loaded.
 For example, assuming your run is called 'run5.mod', you might do the following:

 * Import data

 ```
   xpdb5 <- xpose.data(5)
 ```

 * Display goodness-of-fit plots

 ```
   basic.gof(xpdb5)